1997 British Touring Car Championship: Season summary

-Honda, now having their pair of Accords run by the Prodrive team, had arguably the most exciting driver line-up for '97.
-Hard charger James Thompson, having joined from Vauxhall, and 1994 BTCC champion/ex-F1 driver Gabriele Tarquini would drive for the Japanese marque, who had had a resurgence towards the back end of 1996.
-Ultimately the season was a disappointment with just a single victory for each driver.
+For the 1997 season, Honda’s Accord entries were operated by the Prodrive team.
+The driver line-up consisted of James Thompson, who joined from Vauxhall, and Gabriele Tarquini, the 1994 BTCC champion and former Formula One driver.
+Honda had shown improved performance toward the end of the 1996 season.
+In 1997, the team recorded one race victory for Thompson and one for Tarquini.

 After a limited effort in 1996 Nissan re-entered the championship with a full blown manufacturer backed team.
 RML, who had run Vauxhall's effort since 1994, fielded a pair of brand new Primeras for David Leslie and Anthony Reid, the latter making his debut in the championship.
 Reliability was an issue but 5 podium finishes hinted at what was to come in 1998.

 Vauxhall, after a difficult 1996 with just a solitary win for James Thompson, replaced the outgoing Yorkshireman with Derek Warwick, who joined both as a driver and team manager of the new-look Triple Eight Vectras after a somewhat low-key first BTCC season with Alfa in 1995.
 Double champion John Cleland would drive for Vauxhall for the ninth straight year in the BTCC.
 The team started the season with 1996 cars re-engineered by Triple Eight before being replaced by the new cars at Knockhill.
 The car suffered after a miscalculation with the aerodynamics that meant it lacked down force and did not work its tyres hard enough.
 BTCC rules meant that unlike in STW this was unable to be rectified.

 Ford elected to introduce the latest shape Mondeo, and the driver line-up looked formidable on paper, with 1991 champion Will Hoy joining twice winner of the Touring Car World Cup New Zealander Paul Radisich.
 The cars were again built by Reynard Motorsport and run by West Surrey Racing.
 Whilst results were better than 1996 the cars continued to suffer from poor reliability and Ford finished the season 7th in the manufacturer standings.